Jira Integration

 Solutions:

-- Verify API token is correct and not expired
+- Verify the API token is correct and not expired

 - Ensure URL starts with